Gov't puts pressure on public companies to return loans

 NEW YORK (AP) — Big public companies that received loans under a government program intended to help small businesses devastated by the coronavirus outbreak could be forced to return it.

-The Small Business Administration issued an advisory Thursday that clearly was aimed at companies like restaurant chains Ruths’ Chris Steak House and Potbelly that received loans under the Paycheck Protection Program.
-The guidelines imply that unless a company can prove the loan was necessary, it should be returned by May 7.
+The Small Business Administration issued an advisory Thursday clearly aimed at companies like restaurant chains Ruths’ Chris Steak House and Potbelly that received loans under the Paycheck Protection Program.
+The guidelines imply that unless a company can prove it was truly eligible for a loan, the money should be returned by May 7.

 The SBA's new guidelines require companies to certify with their lender that they need the loan and cannot access the money from other sources.
-Given that public companies have access to capital markets, the SBA says it is unlikely that public companies “will be able to make the required certification in good faith.”
+Given that public companies have access to capital markets, the SBA says it is unlikely they “will be able to make the required certification in good faith.”

 The initial rules of the program allowed bigger companies such as restaurants and hotels with under 500 workers per location to apply for the loans.